life-itself/coco/cc201-practical-action/day-3.md

 - know when to forgive,

-- and know when to set a boundary.
+- and know when to set a boundary,

 - Always seek solutions to conflict (our [*Transforming Conflict in Community*](https://lifeitself.org/transforming-conflict-in-community-course) course offers great insights, tips and strategies),